hanice/TGD_Public/PancreasUCSF/00-Summary/01-Summary.md

 ## Extra analysis:

-- Other types of cells (alpha and delta)
+- Other types of cells (alpha and delta)?

 ![](GeneScore_Cluster_GeneMarker_6Samples_INS.png)

+For beta cells, the top three clusters are C18 (adult islets), C1 (fetus pancreas), and C8 (adult pancreas).

 ![](GeneScore_Cluster_GeneMarker_6Samples_GCG.png)

+For alpha cels, top clusters are either adult islets or adult pancres (CB).
+We don't see many alpha cells in the fetus pancreas (the highest mean score is smaller than 0.5).

 ![](GeneScore_Cluster_GeneMarker_6Samples_SST.png)

+For delta cells, the top two clusters (C8 and C1) have already been asigned to beta cells (higher score in INS).
+Other clusters have poor scores.

 - Adult islets vs fetus pancreas in beta cells